 The Three Stages of a Customer Centric Culture: An Overview

-How do you implement customer centricity?
+How do you implement a customer centric approach?
 Implementing a customer centric culture is organized into three stages:

 The Gate The quest for customer-centricity begins at the hiring stage.